Harry-Zhang121/config/MySQL_installation.md

 #### 0. Btrfs
 If your system runs on [Btrfs](https://wiki.archlinux.org/title/Btrfs).
 You should consider disabling [Cpoy-on-Write](https://wiki.archlinux.org/title/Btrfs#Copy-on-Write_(CoW)) before creating any database.
 If you don't know what is Btrfs or what is a file system.
-You can probability skip this step.
+You can probably skip this step.

 #### 1. MariaDB
 First update your package index